Neha/genAI-for-beginners/notes/llm-training.md

-There are different ways in which we can train LLMs.
+## LLMs (large learning models)

-Q: Why we would like to train LLMs?
+Q: Why we would like to train Models?

+These models are trained on the data available on the internet with a cutoff date.
+If we have use-cases where we want to train the models on the important internal content then we will like to tain the model without exposing the knowledge to models.

+Eg: Medical companies, Bank domain etc.

-Q. Techniques for LLMs training?
+Q. Different way of training?

+There are different ways of training a model:

-1. RAG
+1. Prompt engineering (zero-shot)
-2. Fine-tuning
+2. Fine-tunning
-3. Human interface training
+3. Context
-4. CAG
+4. RAG

 Q. Pros and Cons

 Q. Eval of Training methods?

 1. Cost:
 2. Time:
+3. Complixity